josephwhittington/dep1013-psychology-of-play/lesson5.md

     -   Can be a critical factor in obesity metrics
 -   The absence of stress can can a positive effect of society
 -   This movie seems boring
+-   Possible antidote could be finding a place where we have control

+##### Assignments

+-   Watch inspirational videos and respond to like 3 people.